isabelhabicht/isabelhabicht.github.io/_pages/teaching.md

 | Summer    | 2021   | Introduction to Sociology (B.A.)             |

 <br>
-Currently, I am also a student advisor for Sociology and Social Sciences and a member of the Sociology Examination Board (BA and MA) at the University of Wuppertal.
+Currently, I am also student advisor for Sociology and Social Sciences and a member of the Sociology Examination Board (BA and MA) at the University of Wuppertal.
 I have been supervising BA and MA theses since 2021.